 How to Grow Your Wild Orchids on Trees

-In South Florida, you can grow orchids attached to trees in your yard.
+In South Florida, you can grow orchids on trees in your yard.
 Most epiphytic orchids (tree-attached orchids) will prefer tropical hardwoods with rough tree bark or a shady palm tree.
 Select horizontal limbs that have some shade from the afternoon sun.
 You can also plant directly on the trunks (on the side of the tree), preferably on the north or east face to avoid the direct afternoon sun.

 Shop Orchids at the Fairchild Plant Store Online!